 Engagement can be graded by the frequency and quality of interactions with classmates and can be enhanced by frameworks such as the 3CQ to help students learn to advance discussions.
 In the 3C+Q models, the student reply must include a compliment, a comment, a connection (3C), and a question (Q).

 See Appendix B for an example of a rubric for grading discussions.

-The discussion tool in Blackboard is a common way to manage and facilitate discussions.
+The discussion tool in Canvas is a common way to manage and facilitate discussions.
 Students can post and respond to threads.
 Instructors can require students to post before seeing other posts.
-Instructors can easily manage the quality and quantity of discussions and post grades to the gradebook.
+Instructors can easily manage the quality and quantity of discussions and post grades to the gradebook using SpeedGrader.